paulorssalves/paulorssalves/README.md

 I speak about philosophical and political issues within Psychology in [my YouTube channel](https://www.youtube.com/@paulorssalves) (in Portuguese).

-I mostly code for statistical data analysis, but now and then I write some things to help me with learning languages.
+I mostly code for statistical data analysis, but now and then I write some things to make language learning more convenient.
 I can also work my way around SCSS.
 Hugo's great, btw.